 Oregon St's Luke Heimlich asks to be excused from playing

-In this May 31, 2015, Oregon State's Luke Heimlich pitches to a Dallas Baptist batter during the third inning of an NCAA college baseball tournament regional game in Dallas, Texas.
+In this March 4, 2017 photo, Oregon State pitcher Luke Heimlich delivers a pitch against UC Davis during an NCAA college baseball game in Corvallis, Ore.
 Heimlich, a standout pitcher for Oregon State's top-ranked baseball team, pleaded guilty to a single count of molesting a 6-year-old girl when he was a teenager.

 Add your comments below